psobies96/odin-recipes/README.md

 # odin-recipes
 In this project, I made a home recipe page, made an unorder list of links that take the user to 3 different web pages with recipes.
+In this project I practiced building the boilerplate format of html, anchoring links, adding images to a website, and building a basic website.
+I also was able to praticing using Git and GitHub more and feel more comfortable using the command terminals.
+I also praticed commiting to Git so that I can get into the habit of commiting often so that I can see how my code is evolving without making huge changes at one time.